Stephen A. Smith: Television

 Smith is currently one of the hosts of First Take on ESPN.
 He also appears as an analyst on various ESPN programs.
 He is known for provocative analysis and dour delivery.

 Smith started his television career on the now-defunct cable network CNN/SI in 1999.

 In August 2005, Smith started hosting a daily hour-long show on ESPN called Quite Frankly with Stephen A. Smith.
 After the show was cancelled in January 2007, he mainly concentrated on basketball, serving as an NBA analyst.
 He also appeared on other ESPN shows, including the reality series Dream Job, as well as serving as a frequent guest (and guest host) on Pardon the Interruption, Jim Rome Is Burning, and as a participant on 1st and 10.
 He appeared as an anchor on the Sunday morning edition of SportsCenter.
 On April 17, 2009, Smith announced on his website that he would be leaving ESPN on May 1, 2009.
 The Los Angeles Times reported that ESPN commented that, "We decided to move in different directions."
 Though according to Big Lead Sports, a source says that ESPN and Smith went to the negotiating table and could not reach an agreement.

 Smith later returned to ESPN, and it was announced on April 30, 2012, on air that Smith would be joining First Take on a permanent, five-days-per-week basis under a new format for the show called "Embrace Debate" in which he squares off against longtime First Take commentator Skip Bayless.

 On July 25, 2014, Smith made controversial remarks on First Take that women may provoke domestic abuse, in regards to the domestic violence situation involving Baltimore Ravens' running back Ray Rice and his wife.
 After criticism of the remarks, including comments on Twitter from ESPN reporter Michelle Beadle, Smith apologized for his words on a taped segment on ESPN.
 On July 29, 2014, Smith was suspended by ESPN for a week and did not appear on any of their programs again until August 6, 2014.

-In late 2014, Smith signed a multi-year deal with ESPN that will pay him over $3 million per year.
+In late 2014, Smith signed a multi-year deal with ESPN paying him over $3 million per year.